Geoalert/mapflow-docs-en/docs_faq.rst

 **Can I choose another satellite mosaic like Yandex or Google?**

-    When using the `Geoalert API <https://ru.docs.mapflow.ai/docs_api/processing_api.html>`_ the user has the ability to set his own XYZ or TMS layers.
+    Yes, the user has the ability to set his own XYZ or TMS layers.
 Under a separate user license, we provide Maxar SecureWatch, a service that contains an enhanced version of Vivid Basic and updates.

 **Can I upload my own images for processing?**

-    Yes, but only when using the `Geoalert API <https://ru.docs.mapflow.ai/docs_api/processing_api.html>`_.
+    Yes, but only when using the `Geoalert API <https://ru.docs.mapflow.ai/docs_api/processing_api.html>`_ or `plugin Mapflow for QGIS <docs_api/qgis_mapflow>`_.
 It is planned to add this functionality to Mapflow Web in the next releases.

 **Can I buy satellite imagery from you?**